 Look up some events which fit your schedule and make it a point to be there.
 Asides using this as an avenue to take a break from school related tasks, this is a quick way to meet people who share similar interests as you.
 Now you have something to talk about without making the situation look awkward.

 There are a wide array of clubs or organizations tailored to each college student’s interest.
 Try becoming a member of a few and do your best to actively participate so that you’ll be recognized by club executives and members alike.
 By doing this, people indirectly learn more about your personality, values, likes, dislikes, and so much more.

 Starting a study group should not be that difficult.
 If no one talks about starting one, that doesn’t mean they wouldn’t be interested.
 Gather the confidence and ask if anyone would be interested in meeting up to discuss and complete a series of class related tasks on certain days.
 You’ll be surprised by the legion of students whose interest will be piqued.

 5. Places of work on campus

 Just because you’ve got an on-campus job doesn’t mean building social connections is prohibited.
-As you’re working to make some extra money on the side to get those cool items you saw online or at a shop – without having to always rely on our parents/guardians – make it a point to interact with student co-workers and learn intriguing things about them.
+As you’re working to make some extra money on the side to get those cool items you saw online or at a shop, make it a point to interact with student co-workers and learn intriguing things about them.
 This includes their culture, or even minuscule things like fun facts about them.
 This gradually creates a unique bond between you two which gets stronger as time passes.